BOSKirin/Azure-Cloud-Network-Desgin/README.md

         exit
 #### How to Use the Ansible Build Automated Deployment

+- Connect to your Ansible container.
+Once you're connected, create a new SSH key and copy the public key
+  - Run `ssh-keygen` to create an SSH key
+  - Run `ls .ssh/` to view SSH key
+  - Run `cat .ssh/id_rsa.pub` to display the public key
+  - Copy the public key string

+- Return to the Azure portal and create a new VM (DVWA-VM1).
+Use all the same settings you used on the first VM (jump-box)

+- After your VM launches, test your connection using **ssh** from your jump box Ansible container ssh ansible@new-created-vm-IP

+  - Note: If only TCP connections are enabled for `SSH` in your security group rule, ICMP packets will not be allowed, so you will not be able to use `ping`

+- Exit this SSH session by running `exit` if the `SSH` connection was able to establish

+- Locate the Ansible config file and hosts file ls /etc/ansible

+  - Add this machine's internal IP address to the Ansible hosts file
+  - Open the file with `nano /etc/ansible/hosts`
+  - Uncomment the `[webservers]` header line
+  - Add the internal IP address under the `[webservers]` header

+- Change the Ansible configuration file to use your administrator account for SSH connections
+  - Open the file with `nano /etc/ansible/ansible.cfg` and scroll down to the **remote\_user** option
+  - Uncomment the **remote\_user** line and replace **root** with your admin username

+- Test an Ansible connection using the appropriate Ansible command ansible -m ping all

 ##### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...